-The deep waters entering the Atlantic from the north spill across Greenland-Iceland-Scotland ridges through two main passages: the Denmark Strait (650m sill depth) and Faroe Bank Channel (880m).
-The two outflows merge to form NADW, which moves southward in the aforementioned deep western boundary current.
+moves southward in the aforementioned deep western boundary current.
 Its transport is augmented by deep convection in the Labrador Sea.
 The overall southward flow is complicated by branching, eddying, and mixing of the boundary current.
-As a result the NADW becomes spread over the bottom of the western North Atlantic basin southward until it encounters ABW and leaves the bottom, as shown in Figure I5.
-The presence and spreading of both NAWD and ABW is also suggested in Figure I6a.
-Here, potential temperatures greater than 1.8°C are used to identify these water masses where they contact the bottom.
+As a result, the NADW becomes spread over the bottom of the western North Atlantic basin southward until it encounters AABW and leaves the bottom, as shown in Figure I5.
+The presence and spreading of both NAWD and AABW is also suggested by Figure I6a map of water with potential temperatures greater than 1.8°C.

 The Denmark Strait provided some of the first observations of deep-ocean hydraulic behavior.
-A potential density section taken along the axis of the strait (Figure I7) shows the draw-down of isopycnals associated with the north-to-south flow.
-Most of the mixing and entrainment occurs in this and other major overflows takes place in a 'plum' or 'outflow' region, roughly corresponding to the descending region downstream of the sill.
+The draw down of isopcnals associated with the southward spilling, apparent in Figure I5, is shown in more detail (Figure I7).
+Most of the mixing and entrainment that occurs in this and other major overflows takes place in a 'plume' or 'outflow' region, roughly corresponding to the descending region downstream of the sill.
 The transverse structure of the flow (Figure I8) is strongly influenced by the earth's rotation, which causes the isopycnals to tilt and the overflow water ( $\sigma{\theta}$ >27.6) to bank against the Greenland continental slope.
-The details of this structure of can be quite variable in time.
+The details of this structure can be quite variable in time.
 The Faroe-Bank Channel overflow exhibits some of the same features and will be the subject of a more detailed examination (Section 2.11).